intel/supra-on-oneapi/README.md

-# This project provides you the patches to enable SUPRA on Intel GPU using Intel(R) oneAPI Base Toolkit Golden 2021.2.0.
+# This project provides you the patches to enable SUPRA on Intel GPU using Intel(R) oneAPI Base Toolkit Golden 2021.3.0.(Intel(R) oneAPI DPC++/C++ Compiler 2021.3.0)
-### Note: Intel(R) oneAPI Base Toolkit is still in Beta stage, this project based on Intel(R) oneAPI Base Toolkit Golden 2021.2.0 is for reference only.
+### Note:  This project based on Intel(R) oneAPI Base Toolkit Golden 2021.3.0 is for reference only.
 It should not be used for production.

 ## 1. Project Introduction
 ### (1) Envrionment setup